spacelift-io/user-documentation/docs/vendors/ansible/reference.md

 ## Stack Settings

 - **Playbook** - A playbook file to run on a stack.
 - **Skip Plan** - Runs on Spacelift stacks typically have a planning and an applying phase.
-In Ansible for the planning phase we are running Ansible in [check mode](https://docs.ansible.com/ansible/latest/user_guide/playbooks_checkmode.html#using-check-mode).
+In Ansible for the planning phase we are running Ansible in [check mode](https://docs.ansible.com/ansible/latest/user_guide/playbooks_checkmode.html#using-check-mode){: rel="nofollow"}.
 However, not all Ansible modules support check mode and it can result in a run failure.
-You could configure your playbook to ignore certain errors (e.g. using `ignore_errors: "{{ ansible_check_mode }}"`) or choose to skip the planning phase whatsoever (e.g. in situations when handling check failures at the playbook level is not an option).
+You could configure your playbook to ignore certain errors (e.g. using `ignore_errors: "{{ ansible_check_mode }}"`) or choose to skip the planning phase entirely (e.g. in situations when handling check failures at the playbook level is not an option).

 ## Other settings